Cgeorge11/spotify_project/README.md

 ## Running program
 To run program user will need to install [spotipy libary](https://spotipy.readthedocs.io/en/2.19.0/#installation).
 Run search_spotify.py from command line.
+Don't know what this does but you're going to need it pip install typing-extensions
 ## Requirement
 **Category 1**